 The second type of conveyor seen is the chain conveyor.
 This type of conveyor has five sub-types under it which each have their own functions for different situations.
 These types are- the apron conveyor (also known as a slat conveyor), the sliding chain conveyor, the heavyweight plates, the push bar conveyor, and the twin chain conveyor.

 - How Can Blockchain Revolutionise The Health Insurance Sector?

 - India’s growth at 7.6% in 2015-16 fastest in five years

 - 10 Tips to Business Success According to Someone Who Made it

 - Some Simple And Effective Tips On How To Buy The Right Property

 The next type of conveyor that is used for industrial purposes is the vibration conveyor.
-This type of conveyor is held up using different hinges and springs which are linked to each other using a drive system.
-An interesting point to note about them is that some of them can constantly move items without pausing or taking a break.
-An example of this is the cleated type of conveyor that can be used on an inclined plane or a horizontal one, depending on the necessity.
+This type of conveyor is held up using different hinges and springs linked to each other using a drive system.
+An interesting point to note about them is that some can constantly move items without pausing or taking a break.
+An example of this is the cleated conveyor that can be used on an inclined plane or a horizontal one, depending on the necessity.
 The cleated conveyor is designed in such a manner that your materials are handled less forcefully.
 These belts can carry products and materials up extremely steep inclines and even across different walls.